mmistakes/so-simple-theme/_mnprdocs/proxy.md

 	<figcaption>The proxy material in the Attribute Editor.</figcaption>
 </figure>

-The first element within the _proxy_ material is the `Open ShaderFX` button.
-This button will open the _ShaderFX Graph_, which allows complete control to customize the material with nodes.
+The first element within the _mnpr_uber_ material is the `Open ShaderFX` button, which opens the _ShaderFX Graph_.
+This graph allows complete control to customize the material with nodes.
 The graph is intended for shader writers or advanced users who know how to manipulate and work with the _ShaderFX_ framework.
-Using the _ShaderFX_ framework is outside of the scope of this documentation, but, if interested, we recommend you to watch [these tutorials](https://www.youtube.com/watch?v=wWc9_eqbGUI&list=PLOKJUFwsV5SotMRNNxxmbVjlyz7R7mdoc).
+Using the _ShaderFX_ framework is outside of the scope of this documentation, but you can learn a lot by watching [these tutorials](https://www.youtube.com/playlist?list=PLtiFs_CcTAQ5bewy6WwDrak9q9Pw2O6pu).
 {: .top2 #shaderfx-graph}

 The first section, when opened, provides the material **Settings** that allow to customize what optional features the _proxy_ material should have.
 The section is closed by default, as the only setting in the proxy material is handled by the [_PaintFX_](./../paintfx) tool.